pbuckner/x-plane_plugins/XPython/docs/source/development/modules/display.rst

 Windows are created via :func:`XPLMCreateWindowEx`. and have access to new X-Plane 11 windowing features, like support for new positioning modes (including being "popped out" into their own first-class window in the operating system).
 The can also optionally be decorated in the style of X-Plane 11 windows (like the map).
-(Pre X-Plane 11.50 function XPLMCreateWindow is deprecated.
+(The pre X-Plane 11.50 function XPLMCreateWindow is deprecated.)

 Windows operate in "boxel" units.
-A boxel ("box of pixels") is a unit of virtual pixels which, depending on X-Plane's scaling, may ocrrespond to an orbitrary NxN "box" of real pixels on screen.
+A boxel ("box of pixels") is a unit of virtual pixels which, depending on X-Plane's scaling, may correspond to an arbitrary NxN "box" of real pixels on screen.
-Because X-Plane handles this scaling automatically, you can effectively treat the units as though you where simply drawing in pixels, and know that when X-Plane is running with 150% or 200% scaling, your draing will be automatically scaled (and likewise all mouse coordinates, screen bounds, etc. will also be auto-scaled).
+Because X-Plane handles this scaling automatically, you can effectively treat the units as though you where simply drawing in pixels, and know that when X-Plane is running with 150% or 200% scaling, your drawing will be automatically scaled (and likewise all mouse coordinates, screen bounds, etc. will also be auto-scaled).

 Modern windows are not constrained to the main window, they have their origin in the lower left of the entire global desktop space, and the lower left of the main X-Plane window is not guaranteed to